SPLab-IT/CoversBR/README.md

 OR

-python CoversBR_download.py -url"<URL oof shared OneDrive folder to be downloaded"
+python CoversBR_download.py -url"<URL of shared OneDrive folder to be downloaded"

 ## Database Metadata
 File **CoversBR_metadata.csv** contains a semicolon (;) separated table of the CoversBR database. **CoversBR_metadata.xlsx** is the MS Excell version of this file.